 Have you ever wondered about the size of the biggest warehouses and distribution centers in the US and Canada?
 Join in as we journey to some of these largest warehouses, which have evolved in recent years to become among the most expansive and impressive industrial structures on earth.

 Before diving in, you may be asking yourself: why the need for such large warehouses?
-Or maybe you’re asking yourself, “just how many Amazon warehouses are there, anyway?”
+Or maybe you’re asking yourself, “just how many Amazon warehouses are there, anyway?” or "

 6. John Deere Parts Distribution Center (PDC)